-- Leakage or incontinence of the bladder or bowel:
+- Incontinence (leakage) of the bladder or bowel:

 1 in 3 women who have gone through childbirth will experience leakage.
-It is common during pregnancy, childbirth and menopause for the pelvic floor muscles to weaken, due to stretching of the muscles and hormonal changes.
+It is common during pregnancy, childbirth and menopause for the pelvic floor muscles to weaken, due to stretching of the muscles, hormonal changes and inactivity.

 - Chronic pelvic pain and pelvic floor overactivity:

-Pelvic floor overactivity can occur when the pelvic floor muscles are protecting an area due to a history of pain in that area.
-For example, endometriosis, painful periods or chronic lower back pain can sometimes result in overactivity of the pelvic floor rather than weakness.
+Pelvic floor overactivity can occur when the pelvic floor muscles are protecting an area due to a history of pelvic pain.
+For example, endometriosis and painful periods often result in overactivity of the pelvic floor and associated weakness.

-- Low back or sacroiliac joint pain associated with pregnancy:
+- Low back or pelvic girdle pain associated with pregnancy:

 Physiotherapy for management of incontinence and prolapse is now the first line recommendation, before medication or surgery, as outlined by the International Consultation on Incontinence.
-At Enhance Physiotherapy, our physiotherapists have expertise in managing and treating women’s health conditions, including assessment and retraining of the pelvic floor muscles using a non-invasive tool called a real time ultrasound (see Service).
+At Enhance Physiotherapy, our Women’s Health Physiotherapist has expertise in managing and treating these women’s health conditions, including assessment and retraining of the pelvic floor muscles using a variety of techniques including vaginal examination and a non-invasive tool called a Real Time Ultrasound (see Service).

-The pelvic floor is made up of layers of muscles and tissues that attach from the front of the pelvis to the back of the tailbone.
+The pelvic floor is made up of layers of muscles and tissues that attach from the front of the pelvis at the pubic bone to the back at the tailbone.
 The pelvic floor has four main functions:

-- To support the pelvic organs (bladder, bowel and uterus);
+- To support the pelvic organs in place (bladder, bowel and uterus);

-- To improve vaginal tone to help with sexual enjoyment;
+- To improve vaginal tone to maintain sexual enjoyment;

-- To support the back by working with the abdominal muscles.
+- To assist in breathing by working with the diaphragm and abdominal muscles.

-They can become weak or dysfunctional due to pregnancy, inactivity, constipation, lifting heavy weight, chronic coughing or ageing.
+They can become weak or dysfunctional due to pregnancy, perineal trauma, inactivity, constipation, lifting heavy weight, chronic coughing, gynaecological surgery, pain or ageing.

-Possible signs of a dysfunctional pelvic floor (weak or overactive):
+Possible signs of dysfunctional pelvic floor muscles include: